<<Previous | Story Intro | Return to Stories | Next >>

 With a slight bow, Kwan followed the woman out of the house.
 Did all American woman have such round asses?
 Perhaps while they were here, he would...indulge.
 He did so love a nice, full, round ass!

 He carefully followed the realtor back into the city.
 She waved as she turned toward her office.
 He smiled, and drove back to the hotel.
-Where he'd spend an anxious afternoon waiting to hear about that farmhouse.
+Where he would spend an anxious afternoon waiting to hear about that farmhouse.

 Jeri frowned as she walked into the office.